 Tifone owns two small businesses, ClearCourse Consulting, which does management consulting, and CCC Holdings, which provides lending for real estate investors.

-He and his wife, Diane, have two adult children, Adam and Lauren.
+He has two adult children, Adam and Lauren.
 Adam was diagnosed with PKAN when he was a teenager in 2007.